Keep Safe

 Kids demand danger in their playscapes, whether germy or engineered.
 What if the limits of risk-taking were determined by these play subjects themselves?
 To conjure a playful futurity that feeds their curious, demanding, ambitious, critical, and non-compliant impulses, we grew a non-linear, non-prescriptive collection of risks—a toolkit of risky design.
 Inspired by standard architectural drawing templates, ones that lead to standardized blocks, furniture, playground elements, we have designed an obscure template for playground elements based on categories of risk-taking during play.
 A contradictory narrative to the safe playground, it takes into account the relationship of multiple bodies in play, and the textures, choreography, and memories of play.
 The dangerous flow of possibility from the toolkit can develop new subjects with agency over their own sense of risks and rewards.

 The contemporary playground, a fenced-off patch of public space adorned with colourful plastic structures and petroleum pavers, holds complex narratives and is ultimately the space that designs and shapes kids’ behaviours.
 The design of these spaces, with ubiquitous play structures and materials, is inherently formed by its relation to risk-taking.
-Standardized playground structures are designed around “risky” outdoor activities; great heights, high speeds, the use of dangerous tools, exposure to risky elements, rough and tumble play, getting lost, or even the ability to “disappear.” the control and standardization imposed on such spaces, driven by an obsession with safety that ultimately undermines the playground’s ethos.
+Standardized playground structures are designed around “risky” outdoor activities; great heights, high speeds, the use of dangerous tools, exposure to risky elements, rough and tumble play, getting lost, or even the ability to “disappear.”
+However, these intentions are often diluted by the control and standardization imposed on such spaces, driven by an obsession with safety that ultimately undermines the playground’s ethos.

 San Diego Normal School playground, circa 1900, Online Archive of California